-The Urban Library Trauma Study (ULTS) will explore how public library workers in urban centers experience trauma while providing library services and begin to create a framework for exploring institutional and individual solutions that will enable library workers and thier institutions to continue providing vital library services to communities in need while still caring for the well being of staff.
+The Urban Library Trauma Study (ULTS) used emancipatory and participatory action research frameworks to explore how public library workers in urban centers experience trauma while providing library services and create a path forward for exploring institutional and individual solutions that will enable library workers and their institutions to continue providing vital library services to communities in need while still caring for the well being of staff.

 The Urban Library Trauma Study (ULTS) is an attempt to capture, quantify, and respond to some of the trauma, stress, and burnout experienced by urban public library workers so that public facing staff can work together to innovate solutions.
-The project is moving forward in 4 stages;
+The project included 4 stages;

 - a comprehensive review of current literature on the topic of trauma in libraries